Symmetry protected gapless $Z_2$ spin liquids: Introduction

 \section{Introduction}

-Tremendous progress has been made in understanding the interplay of symmetry and topology in gapped quantum many-body phases\cite{Senthil2015,Chiu2015} since the discovery of topological insulators\cite{Hasan2010,Hasan2011,Qi2011}.
-Take two spatial dimensions as an example, for generic gapped phases of interacting bosons which preserves certain (global) symmetries, a complete classification has been approached\cite{Chen2013,Lu2012a,Bi2015,Essin2013,Mesaros2013,Hung2013,Lu2016a,Barkeshli2014}, characterized by possible fractional statistics and quantum numbers carried by elementary bulk and boundary excitations in these phases.
-On the other hand, much less is known about gapless symmetric quantum phases beyond the free fermions regime\cite{Vafek2014,Turner2013}.
+Tremendous progress has been made in understanding the interplay of symmetry and topology in gapped quantum many-body phases\cite{Senthil2015,Chiu2016,Wen2017} since the discovery of topological insulators\cite{Hasan2010,Hasan2011,Qi2011}.
+Take two spatial dimensions for example, a complete classification has been achieved\cite{Chen2013,Lu2012a,Bi2015,Essin2013,Mesaros2013,Hung2013,Lu2016a,Barkeshli2014,Teo2015a,Tarantino2016} for a generic gapped phase of interacting bosons that preserves certain (global) symmetries, characterized by possible fractional statistics and quantum numbers carried by elementary bulk and edge excitations therein.
+On the other hand, much less is known about gapless quantum phases beyond the free fermions regime\cite{Turner2013,Armitage2017}.

-In this work we discuss a class of gapless quantum paramagnets in half-integer-spin systems, dubbed gapless \ztsl s, whose low-energy physics is captured by an emergent $Z_2$ gauge field\cite{Read1991,Wen1991c} coupled to a pair superfluid (or superconductor) of fermionic matter fields dubbed ``spinons''.
-Unlike integer-spin magnon excitations, each spinon carry half-integer spin and is Kramerd doublet.
-Hence spinons are ``fractionalized'' excitations, each of which can be viewed as half of a magnon.
-Since superconductivity is typically an instability of the spinon fermi surface, it usually leads to a gapped spinon spectrum and therefore a gapped \ztsl.
-Here we prove that with time reversal and $U(1)$ spin rotational symmetries, certain space group symmetry implementations on spinons can give rise to a spinon superconductor with gapless spectrum.
-These gapless spinon spectrum are stable against any perturbations, including interactions between spinons, as long as certain symmetries are preserved.
+In this work we discuss a class of gapless and highly entangled quantum paramagnets in half-integer-spin systems, namely gapless \ztsl s\cite{Wen2002,Wen2002a}, whose low-energy physics is captured by an emergent $Z_2$ gauge field\cite{Read1991,Wen1991c} coupled to a pair superfluid (or superconductor) of fermionic ``spinons''.
+Unlike integer-spin magnon excitations, spinons carry a half-integer spin each, and form Kramers doublets as a projective representation of the time reversal symmetry.
+Therefore spinons are ``fractionalized'' excitations, each of which can be viewed as half of a magnon.
+Pairings between spinons can usually destroy the spinon fermi surface, leading to a \ztsl~with a gapped spectrum\cite{Wen2002}.
+Here we show that with time reversal and $U(1)$ spin rotational symmetries, certain space group symmetry implementations on spinons can give rise to a nodal superconductor of spinons with a gapless spectrum.
+These gapless \ztsl s are stable against any perturbations including arbitrary interactions between spinons, as long as the associated symmetries are preserved.